 So, you love to go biking and you would love to take your dog with you to share the experience.
 Or let’s say you have a dog with lots of energy, lots more than you, and you can't keep up with him on foot.
 Teaching your dog to run alongside your bike could give him the exercise he needs, or allowing him to ride in a carrier or trailer while you bike can be a great way to spend some time together.
 It looks so easy when you see other dogs and riders doing it.
 But wait, there are a few catches and safety issues involved biking with your dog.
 Taking your dog with you on your bike trips requires some careful training, practice, and equipment selection to ensure that it is safe for both you and your dog.

-If you have a dog that is too small to run beside your bike or not physically able, such as an older dog with orthopedic conditions, a small dog can accompany you on your bike by riding in a basket or special pet carrier, or if your dog is large, in a bike trailer similar to the ones used for children.
+If you have a dog that is too small to run beside your bike, they can accompany you on your bike by riding in a basket or special pet carrier.
+If you have a dog that is not physically able to run beside you, such as an older dog with orthopedic conditions, or if your dog is too large, a bike trailer, similar to the ones used for children, is a great option.

 If you are teaching your dog to run beside the bike, remember that even with a healthy, fit dog you will need to monitor the activity to ensure that you are not exceeding your dog's physical abilities.
 Many dogs love to run alongside their owners’ bikes, and motivating them to perform this task is not difficult, but teaching them to do so in a controlled manner can be.
 You do not want your dog to bolt and pull you over, or get tangled in the wheels of your bike.
 Training your dog to run on a leash next to your bike will need to include teaching them where it is appropriate to be positioned and not to pull on you or the bike.